 Effective Safety And Compliance Training

 Mandatory learning can sometimes be unappealing.
 Many of us have sat through disengaging videos that are dated and lengthy.
 And it doesn’t help that mandatory topics are often not considered valuable to an individual’s long-term career path.
-Companies are realizing that outdated training methods and endless powerpoint slides are leading to unfavorable business outcomes—including poor safety and compliance.
+Companies are realizing that outdated training methods and endless PowerPoint slides are leading to unfavorable business outcomes—including poor safety and compliance.

 Gamified learning takes the very same content and presents it in a way that’s fun and interesting.
-Adding scores, showing progress and including visual and audio elements are ways to inject something engaging, resulting in higher completion rates and greater long-term retention—both of which contribute to a safer, more productive, and efficient workforce.
+Adding scores, showing progress and including visual and audio elements are ways to inject something engaging, resulting in higher completion rates and greater long-term retention—both of which contribute to a safer, more productive, and more efficient workforce.

 eduMe and gamification

 Gamification in learning is invaluable to ensuring your workforce is engaged, productive, and loyal.